wimpysworld/nix-config/README.md

 popd
 ```

 A live image will be left in `~/$HOME/Zero/nix-config/result/iso/`.
-These .iso images are also periodically built and published via [GitHub Actions](./.github/workflows) and available in [this project's Releases](https://github.com/wimpysworld/nix-config/releases).
+These .iso images are also periodically built and published via [GitHub [Actions](./.github/workflows) and are available in [this](https://github.com/wimpysworld/nix-config/releases) project's Releases](https://github.com/wimpysworld/nix-config/releases).

 ## What's in the box? 🎁